aposematism/Group-Project-Game/README.md

 In order to move a player on the board, interact with objects, or even attack an enemy, the [`GameLogic`](src/com/swen/herebethetitle/logic/GameLogic.java) class is used.

-This library is also responsible for controlling the [non playable characters](src/com/swen/herebethetitle/entity/NPC.java) such as monsters.
+This library is also responsible for

+* Controlling the [non playable characters](src/com/swen/herebethetitle/entity/NPC.java), such as monsters.
+* Timing and triggering of discussions with non-playable characters

 Tests are located inside the [`com.swen.herebethetitle.logic.test`](src/com/swen/herebethetitle/logic/test) package.